ICT2101-2201-P5-1/Assignment/README.md

     set flask_app=CoolMotor
     flask run
 ## Development Workflow
 The team will using **Feature branching** Git Workflow.
 Each member will branch out from Dev to work on their assigned Features, as stated below.
 After each feature is finailized, members will do PR to Dev Branch.
 All PR to Dev will be review by Code Reviews.
 Upon approval, Code Review will merge feature to Dev.
-Each Feauture branch should be name feature/<name of feature>.
+Each Feauture branch should be name feature/name of feature.

 Another way members can make changes to Dev will be thtrough Hot-Fix.
 Hot-Fix should only be done if member find major error in Dev.
-Naming convention of Hot-Fix will be Hot_Fix-<Name of Error>
+Naming convention of Hot-Fix will be Hot_Fix-Name of Error

 **Features Members are assigned:**
 - Database and Page setup (Shawn)